 During the summer months, take a trip on Prague’s historic tram 91, which can be great fun too.
 The National Theatre, Lesser Town Square and Wenceslas Square are all boarding points.

 The Prague zoo is visited by 1.3 million people every year

 After the flood in 2002, it turned into one of the most beautiful gardens in Europe.
 The area of the Prague zoo is 60 hectares.
 More than 5000 animals in 650 species live in the 10 pavilions and 15o outside expositions.
 The garden’s pride is the pavilion of the Indonesian jungle, which is the largest exposition for animals in the Czech Republic and the pavilions for gorillas, giraffes, big cats, penguins or the Children’s zoo with its contact animals.
 If you come with kids, there is no better place for a trip to Prague.

 Taking an Excursion

-You do not need to travel very far to the outskirts of Prague to see awe inspiring natural sites, historical castles, or fairytale towns from medieval times.
+You do not need to travel very far to the outskirts of Prague to see awe-inspiring natural sites, historic castles, or fairytale towns from medieval times.
 Lots of places are located within an hour’s trip via train or bus from Prague.
-Irrespective of if you decide to visit the home of the renown Pilsner Urquell beer, see the medieval town of Cesky Krumlov, venture out to a Kutna Hora bone church, or climb up rocks to spectacular vistas, it is not difficult to locate a day-trip out of Prague – as long as you manage to choose where to travel.
-If you would prefer to save yourself the difficulty of planning – it is best to contact any of the businesses who specialize in day-trips.
+Irrespective of if you decide to visit the home of the renowned Pilsner Urquell beer, see the medieval town of Cesky Krumlov, venture out to a Kutna Hora bone church, or climb up rocks to spectacular vistas, it is not difficult to locate a day-trip out of Prague – as long as you manage to choose where to travel.
+If you would prefer to save yourself the difficulty of planning – it is best to contact any businesses specialising in day trips.